laataiasu/laataiasu.github.io/content/post/2021-02-15-bitcoin-breaking-bad/index.md

 Actually, the primary thing that I want to talk about is cryptocurrency development nowadays.
 There's a huge demand for bitcoin and any other cryptocurrency now.
 The white paper from a lot of coins is pretty comprehensive for the top cryptocurrency which is built by the [[Blockchain]] system by relying on complicated math such as cryptography and any other methods (for a basic definition you could check <https://academy.binance.com/> ).

-Each crypto coin has their own uses.
+Each [[Cryptocurrency|crypto]] coin has their own uses.
 But the main point of persuading people to invest or buy bitcoin is I think is to decentralize the financial system so that there's no authority to control the money like the bank and government.
 It means that the financial control in the world could become pure supply and demand.

 Or in short, if cryptocurrency is used by most people in the world, any nation's currency will have no value if no one is using that again and decentralized finance can be implemented well so liberal environment can happen in the world overall.
 Then, the libertarian would be chirpy waiting that moment to come.